THREE- AND FOUR-BAY HOPPERS

 BLUFORD SHOPS, ATHEARN, ROUNDHOUSE and CON COR

 The three-bay offset-side hopper design reigned supreme in the thirties and forties.
 They were operated by nearly every railroad, though a few large coal haulers never took the plunge, namely Pennsylvania, Norfolk & Western and Virginian.
 Though placing the sidewalls outside of the ribs increased capacity, the weight of the load tended to separate the walls from the ribs.
-By the early fifties the railroad industry had reverted to building ribbed hoppers.
+By the late fifties the railroad industry had largely reverted to building ribbed hoppers.

 This body style has been offered by Bluford Shops, Athearn, Roundhouse and Con Cor.
 The Bluford Shops model represents the standard AAR design of 1935, and should be an accurate model for most of the many road names offered.
 However, cars built prior to 1935 differ a bit, most notably in the end panels.
 In the 1935 design, the end panels taper gradually to the end of the car, while earlier cars had a shorter taper that provided a flat surface for the end ladders.